BOSS DS-1 Review – A Real Guitarist’s Verdict!

 On the other side, some ultra-high-gain tones sound a little bit defective and crude.
 For metalheads, an upgraded DS-2 Turbo Distortion would be a much better choice, not to mention MD-2 Metal Zone and similar monsters.

-The BOSS DS-1 definitely sounds like a perfect one to start building your pedalboard for.
+The BOSS DS-1 is a perfect one to start building your pedal board for.
 However, you should know that this pedal doesn’t work very well with solid state amps.
-So, before you start building a pedalboard, consider getting a quality tube amp.
+So, before you start building a pedal board, consider getting a quality tube amp.
+If you want to learn more, check out our article about creating a guitar pedalboard.

 Of course, there are many newer, better-sounding pedals in these days, but I still think that the Boss DS-1 is a great choice.
 First of all, its sound is still a reference, when it comes to distortion sound.
 After all, many famous guitar players used or still use this small unit.
 Second, it is very cheap.
 Considering its reputation, it seems extremely affordable, which is another great thing about this pedal.
 Third, Boss is well-known for is heavy-duty housings.
 All products from this company feature amazing durability that promises years of use.
 It seems almost impossible to broke this pedal.